When will Top Gear return? Everything you need to know about the 29th series

 The motoring show is moving to another channel for the next series

-Fans of Top Gear don’t have long to wait for their beloved motoring show to come back on the BBC.
+Fans of Top Gear don’t have long to wait for their beloved motoring show to come back on the BBC, with the the newly-released trailer saying the boys will be back “soon”.

-The first episode has now been filmed – using very fitting social distancing techniques – and will see Paddy McGuinness, Freddie Flintoff and Chris Harris present at a drive-in!
+The series has now been filmed – using very fitting social distancing techniques – and will see Paddy McGuinness, Freddie Flintoff and Chris Harris present at a drive-in!

 And as if the show couldn’t get any bigger or better, it’s been confirmed Top Gear will move from BBC Two to BBC One for the 29th series.